 ‘Kiso’ is the top Hinoki wood, available only from a single location in Japan.

-Features: Kiso hinoki produces maximum spin with chopping technique but is really fast during smashes and pushes.
+Features: Kiso Hinoki produces maximum spin with the chopping technique but is fast during smashes and pushes.
 This characteristic allows you to enjoy hitting power with great control.

 It produces excellent backhand loops, drives, and counters with infinite spin.